norewiler/SQL-challenge/README.md

 # SQL-challenge
 BootCamp SQL Homework

-In the EmployeesSQL folder there are the following.
+In the EmployeesSQL folder there are the following:

     .csv files (provided) for each of the tables.

     table_schemas.sql, a file with the queries/commands to set up the schema for each of the tables.